 The fact that today is National Tortilla Chip Day should be self explanatory.
 It’s a day set aside to celebrate the crunchy snack loved by millions.
 Tortilla chips with a big bowl of salsa or guacamole are the most common ways to celebrate the day.
 Using Tortillas Chips as a base for Nachos is another.
 And then there are those creative dishes that use Tortilla Chips as a breading to add a salty crunch to various foods.

 But just what is Ember Wednesday?
-Ember Days are no longer celebrated in the Catholic Church as a whole, but they were days of significant importance very early in Church history.
-In fact so early in the life of the Church that some believe Ember Days must have been instituted by the Apostles themselves.
+Ember Days are no longer celebrated in the Catholic Church as a whole, but Ember Days were days of significant importance very early in Church history.
+In fact they were observed so early in the life of the Church that some believe Ember Days must have been instituted by the Apostles themselves.

 Ember Days were once observed four times a year, tied closely to the changing of the seasons.
 Like Ash Wednesday and Good Friday, Ember Days are marked with fasting (today that is no food consumed between meals, and that meals themselves are smaller in portion size).
 Unlike Ash Wednesday and Good Friday, Ember Days abstinence is only partial.
 A partial abstinence allows meat to be served as part of one of the meals on Ember Days with the exception of Fridays during Lent.
 So you could have bacon and eggs for breakfast unless it’s Friday.
 Yeah, it gets confusing.

 Simply put, Ember Days brought additional days of fasting and abstinence to the Church Calendar to serve a greater purpose.
 Days of fasting and abstinence are a means to focus the faithful on prayer, to thank God for the gifts of nature, and to instruct people to make use of these gifts in moderation.
 These days also serve as a reminder that if you can give thanks, you can assist with the needs of those who cannot.